Introduction to Node Running

 How do we protect node runners?

-We have a whitelisting option available which we recommend to nodes from certain regions (e.g. UK, US, DE) who would like extra protection.
-This function was built by Mysterium that only allows pre-approved traffic from “known” sources to pass through your node.
-This means you’ll have no problems if someone tries to do anything illegal, because they will not be able to.
-However, this setting may result in lower earnings.
+We have a new pricing services option available which we recommend to nodes from certain regions (e.g. UK, US, DE, IN, IT, CA, AU) who would like extra protection and even more potential income.
+By enabling this feature you allow Streaming, Data transfer and Data scraping traffic from B2B clients to pass through your node only.
+This means you’ll have no problems if someone tries to do anything illegal, because they will not be able to do so.

 Exit node guidance